aqimv/Libft_42/README.md

 # Libft_42

-my implementation of the C standard library functions including the Get_Next_Line function from the first project of school 21 and my own implementation of the standard printf function
+My implementation of the C standard library functions including the Get_Next_Line function from the first project of school 21 and my own implementation of the standard printf function